 I like scotch just as much as (admittedly, it’s probably a little less than) the next person, but I’ve never sat fireside with a Lagavulin neat and dreamt about a pilgrimage to the spirit’s heartland.
 Do I dream of traveling to Scotland for the rugged rolling landscape, formidable castles, and that famously accented hospitality?
 Absolutely, but for me, the country’s distilleries have never been the main draw.
 Until now.
 Because while I like scotch, I love gin.

-Launched in January of this year, the Scottish Gin Trail celebrates the renaissance of the country’s other favorite spirit.
+The Scottish Gin Trail celebrates the renaissance of the country’s other favorite spirit.
 While scotch may be the more famous liquor, gin is just as well-loved in Scotland, and in fact, Scottish gin production predates that of the peaty brown stuff by roughly 300 years.
 Luckily for us, the increasing popularity of the clear, botanical spirit has sparked a boom of new distilleries—the number across the United Kingdom has more than doubled—and the Scottish Gin Trail seeks to introduce visitors to the newcomers.
 With 17 stops, a meandering path through the cities and across the countryside, and some of best gin in the world to try, here’s why the trail is a spirits aficionado’s dream.

 Scotland’s reputation for craft gin is already established.